 This is a shortened version of the WONCA Europe statement published in 2002, and available from the websites of WONCA Europe and EURACT.
-It has been produced by EURACT as an aid to individual teachers and learners, being shorter and easier to translate.
+It has been produced by EURACT in 2005, and revised by a working group of WONCA European Council in 2011, as an aid to individual teachers and learners, being shorter and easier to translate.